geoschem/GCHP/docs/source/user-guide/debugging.rst

 Enable maximum print output for GEOS-Chem and HEMCO
 ---------------------------------------------------

-If the error is in GEOS-Chem or HEMCO you can also enable additional prints to the main GCHP log within :literal:`geoschem_config.yml` and :literal:`HEMCO_Config.rc`.
+To more information about the execution within GEOS-Chem and HEMCO you can enable additional prints to the main GCHP log within
+:literal:`geoschem_config.yml` and :literal:`HEMCO_Config.rc`.

 #.
 Activate GEOS-Chem verbose output by editing